Leissan/workout-logs/client/README.md

 ## Description

-* When you open up an app, you will see a login page which will give you an option to log in or sign up, if you dont already have an account
+* When you open up an app, you will see a login page which will give you an option to log in or sign up, if you don't already have an account.
-* Once you login, you will be taken to the page where you can create a new log for that exercises that you just finished working on.
+* Once you login, you will be taken to the page where you can create a new log for that exercise that you just finished working on.
 If this is a new exercise for you, there will be an option to add it to your list of exercises, and then create a log for it.
-* Once you create a log, it will automatically take you to the page with all of your logs, with the latest one proudly displayed there
+* Once you create a log, it will automatically take you to the page with all of your logs, with the latest one proudly displayed there.
 * You also have an option to view a list of all available exercises, with their full description.
 * Your logs will only be specific to you, and a different user will not be able to see, add, update, or delete your logs.